Using Metric Change in Segments & Reports

 Generate a report which counts the number of accounts that upgraded to a premium plan every day in the last 30 days.

-How to implement: first you need to create an active list and then create a report based on this list.
+How to implement: first you need to create a segment and then create a report based on this list.

-Step 1: create a new active list, and add a filter based on the status changed yesterday, then choose “Premium” status in the “to” drop down list.
+Step 1: create a new segment, and add a filter based on the status changed yesterday, then choose “Premium” status in the “to” drop down list.
 Save the active list.

 Please note, choosing the “to” and “from” conditions is optional.

-Step 2: create a new report, choose the active list created in the last step as the segment.
+Step 2: create a new report, choose the segment created in the last step as the segment.
 Add breakdown by contract value, health score, and customer success manager.
 Review the report and save it.

 The Daily upgrade to premium segment above reports on the number of accounts that upgraded to the premium plan every day.